flevenson/BuildYourOwnBackend/README.md

 - **GET** - Get All Styles: `/api/v1/cerebral_beers/styles`

-Hitting this endpoint will return an array of all beer styles.
+This endpoint will return an array of all beer styles.

 ##### Example Response: